Walchand-Linux-Users-Group/Linux/commands/free/README.md

 ---

 ## Description
-free displays the total amount of free and used physical and swap
-       memory in the system, as well as the buffers and caches used by the kernel.
-The information is gathered by parsing /proc/meminfo.
+`free` displays the total amount of free and used physical and swap memory in the system, as well as the buffers and caches used by the kernel.
+The information is gathered by parsing __*/proc/meminfo*__.
 The displayed columns are:

        total  Total usable memory (MemTotal and SwapTotal in /proc/meminfo).
 This includes the physical and swap memory